-In accordance with Government Auditing Standards, we have also issued our report dated June 24, 2019 on our consideration of the Board's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Board's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Board's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated June 25, 2020, on our consideration of the Andalusia City Board of Education's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Andalusia City Board of Education's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Andalusia City Board of Education's internal control over financial control over financial control over finance and the results of the addition of the accordance with Government Auditing Standards in considering the Andalusia City Board of Education's internal control over financial control over finance.

-Rabren, Odom, Pierce + Hayer, PC
+Rabren, Odom, Pierce + Hayes, PC

-Andalusia, Alabama June 24, 2019
+Andalusia, Alabama June 25, 2020 MANAGEMENT'S DISCUSSION AND ANALYSIS